Fire Officer 2 Series

 It is intended to familiarize students with fire inspection procedures and covers issues such as reason and purpose of fire inspections, definition of fire inspections, activities of the Fire Prevention Bureau, hazards, causes of fires, construction types ie structural features, flame spread, occupancy and fire load and effective techniques for inspection and conducting effective inspections.

-- FFP2741, BFST2741, ATPC2741 Fire Service Course Design (blended).
-This is a 45-hour open enrollment, self-paced, blended eLearning course with an 8-hour in-person component and provides 45 CEU's towards Florida Fire Instructor and Florida Firesafety Inspector renewal.
+- FFP2741, BFST2741, ATPC2741 Fire Service Course Design (online).
+This is a 45-hour open enrollment, self-paced eLearning course and provides 45 CEU's towards Florida Fire Instructor and Florida Firesafety Inspector renewal.
 The course meets the requirements of NFPA 1041 and NFPA 1021.

 It covers effective course design principles with emphasis on student-centered and adult learning practices to achieve desired learning, performance, and behavioral outcomes.